Fody/Home/pages/licensing-patron-faq.md

 ## Do I need to be a Patron to raise an issue?

 Yes.
 You must be a Patron to be a user of Fody.
 As such if you are raising an issue (question, bug or feature request) and you are not a Patron, the issue may not be actively triaged, and eventually closed as stale.
-Issues from non-Patrons, that are bugs and are highly likely to effect the larger Fody user base, may justify the effort in actively triaged.
+Issues from non-Patrons, that are bugs and are highly likely to effect the larger Fody user base, may justify the effort and be handled.

 ## Organization licensing